mccutcheonlab/FED_RT/README.md

 *So far it has been tested on Windows and Mac and it works fine on both operating systems.*

-### Step by step instructions for setting up RTFED
+# Step by step instructions for setting up RTFED
-#### 1) Update FED3 library with NEW FILES and flash the board
+## Step -1: Update FED3 library with NEW FILES and flash the board
-The process of  flashing FED3 is explained in detail on the original [FED3 repository](https://github.com/KravitzLabDevices/FED3_library), the only process you need to follow is to go to your Arduino library folder, find the FED3 library and in folder **/scr** replace the FED3.h and FED3.cpp files with files provided here [FED3_Library](https://github.com/Htbibalan/FED_RT/tree/main/source/FED3_Library).
+The process of  flashing FED3 is explained in detail on the original [FED3 repository](https://github.com/KravitzLabDevices/FED3_library), the only process you need to follow is to go to your Arduino library folder, find the FED3 library and in folder **/src** replace the FED3.h and FED3.cpp files with files provided here [FED3_Library](https://github.com/Htbibalan/FED_RT/tree/main/source/FED3_Library).
 After replacing the files,  connect your FED3 to your computer, put it on boot loader mode and flash it just as explained in the original FED3 repository.

+[people should click on the file and then they can download in the next link ]
+[you should remove the initial files including FED3.h and FED3.cpp and replace them with update files, you can save those files in a safe place in case you want to revert the settings]

 Optional: You can also flash your board with a new "ClassicFED3.ino" file available [here](https://github.com/Htbibalan/FED_RT/tree/main/source/FED3_Library/ClassicFED3), this file includes Closed_economy mode in addition to previous modes included in original ClassicFED3.

 **note: There are several changes in this new update of library(this topic is under_construction)**
+1) This library was intitally developed to trigger an alarm LED on FEDs.

 ## Step 0: Create a Google spreadsheet in your Google Drive, we will get back to it later